-- (a) Bidding requirements for goods and services: - (1) less than \$50,000: no bids required; - (2) \$50,000 to \$149,999 quotes required from three or more qualified vendors; - (3) \$150,000 or more: bids via either newspaper or electronic posting on the internet are required; - (4) in the case of purchases of a continuing nature, such as coffee, drinking water, or ongoing maintenance of REO properties, the requirements of this sub-section (a) will apply on an estimated annual basis; - (5) There will be written agreements for goods and services that require bids under this sub-section (a). - (b) The solicitation and selection process and the criteria for selecting the winning bid will be documented.
-The criteria used may include but is not limited to price, quality, experience, reliability, proximity, delivery time, set-aside participation and the Authority's past experience with the vendor. - (c) Any consulting arrangement for professional services will be solicited through an RFP or contract form that clearly indicates the details of the work to be performed, the time within which the work is to be done, the amount of compensation, the method and timing of payments, and such other facts that will clearly define the basis of the arrangement. - (d) State contract prices will be solicited wherever possible.
-Any other state agencies or departments served are required to be included among vendors' references. - (e) Three years shall be the limitation on the term of agreements for the purchase of goods and services. - (f) The Authority is not required to accept the lowest priced bid and may waive any irregularities in the bids or bid process in the best interests of the Authority.
+- (a) Bidding requirements for goods and services: - (1) If the goods or services have a total value of less than \$50,000 in any calendar year, no bids required; - (2) If the goods or services have a total value of between \$50,000 and \$149,999 in any calendar year, written quotes are required from three or more qualified vendors, provided that in the event three quotes cannot be obtained, the Authority shall document its efforts made to comply with this provision; - (3) If the goods or services have a total value of more than\$150,000 or more in any calendar year, bids or proposals by electronic posting on the Authority's website and the State of Connecticut Department of Administrative Services Contracting portal are required; - (4) in the case of purchases of a continuing nature, such as coffee, drinking water, or ongoing maintenance of REO properties, the requirements of this sub-section (a) will apply on an estimated annual basis; - (5) There will be written agreements for goods and services that require bids under this sub-section (a).

+(b) The solicitation and selection process and the criteria for selecting the winning bid will be documented.
+The criteria used may include but is not limited to price, quality, experience, reliability, proximity, delivery time, set-aside participation and the Authority's past experience with the vendor.

+(c) Any consulting arrangement for professional services will be solicited through an RFP or contract form that clearly indicates the details of the work to be performed, the time within which the work is to be done, the amount of compensation, the method and timing of payments, and such other facts that will clearly define the basis of the arrangement.

+(d) State contract prices will be solicited wherever possible.
+Any other state agencies or departments served are required to be included among vendors' references.

+(e) Three years shall be the limitation on the term of agreements for the purchase of goods and services, except as noted below in subsection (f).

+(f) Five years shall be the limitation on the term of agreements for the purchase of goods and services when utilizing State contracts available to quasi-public agencies/political subdivisions.
+Five years shall also be the limitation on the term of agreements with sub-servicers of the Authority's single family whole loans, for seller-servicers, and for externally procured software products and services.

+(g) The Authority is not required to accept the lowest priced bid and may waive any irregularities in the bids or bid process in the best interests of the Authority.